openhackathons-org/mathlib-samples-contest/README.md

-# Math Libraries Sample Contest
+# Math Libraries Samples Contest

 This repository will host submissions for contests to extend the set of samples that are provided with the [CUDA Math Libraries](https://github.com/NVIDIA/CUDALibrarySamples) created by the developer community.